KwanLab/Autometa/docs/source/bash-workflow.rst

 If you have not previously installed/used Conda, you can get it using the Miniconda installer appropriate to your system, here: `<https://docs.conda.io/en/latest/miniconda.html>`_

+This step is optional, but we recommend using `mamba <https://github.com/mamba-org/mamba>`_

 You may either create a new Conda environment named "autometa"...

 .. code-block:: bash